firdaus-ahmed-siddiqui/textutils/README.md

 # textutils
- app is used to manupulate text
+ app is used to manupulate texts